Recording, Mixing, Consulting

 As a composer, I could already provide the music for a multitude of productions such as jingles, surround sound music or mixing and mastering band projects.
-My favorite genre could be described as something like an epic orchestra with dubstep elements, additional rock instruments and a little funk influence.
+My favorite genre could be described as something like an epic orchestra with dubstep elements, fat rock guitars, and a little funk influence.
 But hey, I’m flexible.

 However, what about music for virtual reality?
-The audience has learnt how music is used in a film and lets his emotion flow with it.
+The audience has learned how music is used in a film and lets his emotion flow with it.
 But there is just a thin line between casting a spell on him or causing distraction.
 If the viewer can’t see any musicians inside the picture, where is the music supposed to come from?
-Is music actually allowed in 360° videos, as we are used to from Hollywood movies?
+Should it be head-tracked or head-locked.
 This question can not be answered easily, but I’ll gladly assist to find the proper solution.